MeteoGroup/weather-api/authorization/Authentication.md

 That is a sample request then for the **point observation service** for the **latest values** only which uses [dateformat](https://www.npmjs.com/package/dateformat) to calculate the necessary timestamp for the observedFrom query parameter.
-This example ask diectly for a MeteoGroup station instead of asking for a location with latitude and longitude.
+This example ask diectly for a DTN station instead of asking for a location with latitude and longitude.

 ```javascript
 var request = require('request'),